Learn How to Make Beats STEP-BY-STEP in our Beat Making Video Below!

 Both approaches are great and come with their own unique pros and cons.
 If you’re a good producer, you’ll learn how to do both.

-But how do you use it right?
+But how do you use a music beat maker correctly?

 Basically what you do is choose a module (like a synth, sampler or drum machine) you want to start with.

 Then you go to your software’s “browser” and load up some sounds/samples.
 If you’re sampling or using a synth, you’re not stuck to the defaults/presets.
 You can create your own unique sounds too.

 After that you program (click little boxes with the mouse) or play out (on your MIDI hardware controller) a melody, bassline, chord progression or drum groove within the “sequencer.”